Spot Welding Explained

 The automotive sector has historically taken the most out of this welding technique as the application of this process allowed for increased production and assembly speeds.
 It is primarily used for welding steel in the automotive sector but as time goes by, steel is being replaced more and more by aluminium due to mass optimisation.
 The automation has allowed for larger volumes to be rapidly welded, without making compromises on the quality.

-Resistance welding will continue to dominate in manufacturing and assembly lines in certain industries and is here to stay for the years to come.
+Resistance welding will continue to dominate manufacturing and assembly lines in certain industries and is here to stay for years to come.

 Welding services by Fractory include both manual spot welding for smaller jobs and robot spot welding to fulfil today’s series manufacturing needs.